info-201a-au20/final-project-EDUANALYTICA/README.md

 **What questions (from above) can be answered using the data in this dataset?**

 * What is the salary difference between STEM and NON-STEM majors in short term and long term?
-* What is the difference in salary when comparing, state, ivy league, party, and liberal arts schools.
+* What is the difference in salary when comparing, state, ivy league, party, and liberal arts schools?
 * What STEM major has the highest average salary?